Improving efficiency in transporting average treatment effects: Conclusion

 \section{Conclusion}

-We considered whether, and more specifically, when, assuming the existence of a subset of covariates that are effect modifiers ($V$) and a possible further sufficient subset required for transport ($Z$) would result in nonparametric efficiency gains in estimating the transported ATE.
-We first showed an alternative identification result for the transported ATE that incorporated knowledge of these relevant subsets.
-We also proposed two novel nonparametric transport estimators of the ATE---one when $V$ and $Z$ are known, and one when they are unknown.
-Both of our novel estimators demonstrated efficiency gains in many of the simulation scenarios considered as well as marked efficiency gains in the illustrative example.
-This evidence, coupled with comparisons of the efficiency bounds, suggests that our proposed estimators may offer meaningful efficiency gains over the standard nonparametric estimator \citep{rudolph2017robust} in real-world finite data analyses, particularly in observational studies challenged by practical positivity violations.
+We proposed semiparametric estimators to improve the precision of transported causal effects by considering two types of covariate dimension reduction.
+First, we proposed a collaborative estimator that that is agnostic as to the causal structure underlying effect heterogeneity but may offer efficiency gains by harnessing two insights: 1) for transport, it is sufficient to standardize the CATE with respect to the propensity score instead of with respect the full covariate vector, $W$; and 2) for transport, it is sufficient to re-weight the CATE by a propensity score that conditions only on the CATE.
+Second, we proposed two semiparametric estimators that incorporate knowledge of the causal structure underlying effect heterogeneity for transport.
+Our novel estimators demonstrated efficiency gains in many of the simulation scenarios considered as well as marked efficiency gains in the motivating example.
+This evidence, coupled with comparisons of the semiparametric efficiency bounds, suggests that our proposed estimators may offer meaningful efficiency gains over the existing semiparametric estimator \citep{rudolph2017robust} in real-world finite data analyses, particularly in observational studies challenged by practical positivity violations.
 Efficiency gains are not just a theoretical advantage---they can result in substantially narrower standard errors such that estimates convey more information and may make the difference between detecting versus not detecting a meaningful treatment effect.
-Moreover, because transport estimators may be used to predict the effect of a treatment or intervention if applied to a new, target population, their resulting estimates may be used to make policy decisions and inform population treatment guidelines \citep{matthay2022causal, stuart2021accounting, mehrotra2021transporting, hontelez2021evidence}.
+Moreover, because transport estimators may be used to predict the effect of a treatment or intervention if applied to a new, target population, their resulting estimates may be used to make policy decisions and inform population treatment guidelines \citep[e.g.,][]{matthay2022causal,mehrotra2021transporting}.
 Therefore, the ability to detect an effect may mean the difference between deciding to implement versus not implement policies that would improve population health and well-being.

 \textbf{Acknowledgements:} This work was supported by R01DA056407.

 This research was conducted as a part of the U.S. Census Bureau's Evidence Building Project Series.
 The Census Bureau has reviewed this data product to ensure appropriate access, use, and disclosure avoidance protection of the confidential source data used to produce this product (Data Management System (DMS) number: P-7504667, Disclosure Review Board (DRB) approval number: CBDRB-FY23-CES018-009).